in-toto/archivista/CONTRIBUTING.md

 ### Running Archivista Development Environment

-*Please note that the following `make` commands make use of both the `docker` and `docker-compose` commands, so you may need to modify this locally if using tools such as [nerdctl](https://github.com/containerd/nerdctl) or [podman](https://github.com/containers/podman).*
+*Please note that the following `make` commands make use of both the `docker` and `docker compose` commands, so you may need to modify this locally if using tools such as [nerdctl](https://github.com/containerd/nerdctl) or [podman](https://github.com/containers/podman).*

 To start the Archivista development environment, simply execute the command: